rlilow/CORAS/README.md

 - flag = 0: All remaining galaxies.

 Of the total 17647 galaxies only 20 have flag = -1 and 76 have flag = 1.

+These reconstructed Cosmicflows-3 velocities, errors and flags (as well as those based on the reconstruction using observed redshifts in the CMB frame) can also be generated using the `compute_reconstructed_velocities_for_CF3_galaxies.x` executable, as described in more detail below in the section **Running the code**.

 ## Installation